knaaptime/seg_networks/paper/discussion.md

 Notably, by varying the $r$ parameter and recalculating the segregation indices presented here it is possible to generate a network-based version of the "multiscalar segregation profile" introduced by @reardon2008GeographicScale, which would provide additional insight into the way that networks may affect multiple scales.
-In
-@fig:multiscalar, we recreate a graph by @roberto2018SpatialProximity showing the network-based multiscalar profile for Pittsburgh, PA using our data and methodology.
+In Figure S4 in the supplementary material, we recreate a graph by @roberto2018SpatialProximity showing the network-based multiscalar profile for Pittsburgh, PA using our data and methodology.
 After the critical distance of about one kilometer (which provides travel outside a given blockgroup) the difference between network and Euclidean profiles is roughly constant.
 Again, this initial exploration suggests our results are likely robust to choice of $r$, but this finding should be subject to further scrutiny.

 There are also other ways researchers could partition or conceptualize the street network graph for further study.
 In this example, we include a simple set of graph-wide